Jonathan668/Week-10-11-Honeypot/README.md

 ## Any issues you encountered

 * The setup for Google Cloud was a little confusing.
 The country flag doesn't display on the attacks report.
+The session.json file was too large, so I was only able to upload a portion of it.

 ## A summary of the data collected: number of attacks, number of malware samples, etc.